saidavanam/spark-LA1/question-3.md

 Resilient Distributed Datasets (RDDs) are a fundamental data structure in Apache Spark, designed to enable efficient processing and manipulation of large datasets across a distributed computing environment.
 Let's delve into each aspect with diagrams for better understanding.

 ## 1. Basics of RDD
-Sure, let's delve deeper into the basics of Resilient Distributed Datasets (RDDs) in Apache Spark:

 ### Definition
 - **RDD**: Stands for Resilient Distributed Dataset.
 It's a fundamental data structure of Apache Spark, designed for distributed computing and handling large datasets efficiently.